-If you've been assigned the superuser role (/guides/getting-started/what-type-of-access-do-different-users-have) for your organization, you can view who has two-factor authentication enabled on the account tab in the Users area of the Account settings.
+If you are assigned the superuser role (/guides/user-access-and-control/user-roles-and-how-to-change-them) for your organization, you can view who has two-factor authentication enabled on the account tab in the Users area of the Account settings.
 Users with this feature enabled have padlocks displayed next to their names.